thekakamask/MyCity/README.md

 ## 📦 **Project Structure**
 **Packages**:
-1. **datasource**:
-   - Provides static and local data models:
+1. **datasource** Provides static and local data models:
    - **LocalCitiesDataProvider**: Contains the list of available cities.
    - **LocalPlacesLondonDataProvider**: Provides details about places in London.
    - **LocalPlacesNewYorkDataProvider**: Provides details about places in New York.
    - **LocalPlacesParisDataProvider**: Provides details about places in Paris.
    - **LocalPlacesRomeDataProvider**: Provides details about places in Rome.
-2. **model**:
-   - Defines data models for cities, categories, and places:
+2. **model** Defines data models for cities, categories, and places:
    -**City**: Represents a city with its details such as name, image, and location.
    -**Category**: Represents categories of places (e.g., museums, restaurants).
    -**Place**: Represents a specific place with details like description, address, and category.
    -**MyCityUiState**: Manages the UI state, including selected city, category, and places.
-3. **ui**:
-   - Implements the user interface using Jetpack Compose:
+3. **ui** Implements the user interface using Jetpack Compose:
-      -**theme**:
+3.1.**ui.theme**:
    -**Color.kt**: Defines the color palette for the application.
    -**Theme.kt**: Manages light and dark themes using Material 3.
    -**Type.kt**: Specifies typography styles.
-      - **utils**:
+3.2**ui.utils**:
    - **MyCityContentType**: Enum for handling adaptive UI content.
    - **MyCityNavigationType**: Enum for handling navigation types (BottomNav, Rail, Drawer).
    -**MyCityScreenEnum**: Enum for managing screen routing.
    -**WindowInsetsUtils.kt**: Utility for calculating system padding and insets.
-      - **components**:
+3.3 **ui.components**:
    -**MyCityApp.kt**: Main entry point of the app managing the scaffold and navigation.
    -**MyCityAppBar.kt**: Composable for the bar with dynamic content (e.g., logo, back button, or menu).
    -**MyCityAppScreen.kt**: Displays the main content.
    -**MyCityListAndDetailsContent.kt**: Handles list and details page displaying.
    -**MyCityDevScreen.kt**: Provides a page for developer informations.
    - **MyCityViewModel**: Manages the state of the application using StateFlow, Updates the UI state, including current city,category, and selected place.
-4. **MainActivity**:
-   -Serves as the app's entry point:
+4. **MainActivity** Serves as the app's entry point:
    - Initializes and launches the main content using Jetpack Compose.
    - Handles window size classes and adaptive padding for landscape and portrait orientations.

 ## 🚀 **How to Use**
 1. **Launch the App**: